MaslovaEV/testsj/TestSJDocs/source/SJ_Overview.rst

 The PSP modules perform **checkpoint** and, if the module has a state, stores the variables in a state.
 That fulfills the idea of Platform`s fault-tolerance.
 In case of the live datastream processing failure the variables stored in the state are recovered and the module is restarted.
 The modules also fulfill a **group** **checkpoint** conception.
 It means that all producers and consumers are bunched into a group and do a checkpoint automatically fixing the current state.
 This is the key idea of exactly-once processing.

+Thus, Stream Juggler is a platform that enables high-throughput, fault-tolerant stream processing of live data streams.
+Data can be ingested from different sources like Kafka, or TCP sockets, and can be processed using complex algorithms.
+Finally, processed data can be pushed out to filesystems, external databases.

+.. figure: _static/Overview.png

+In general, the main ideas of the Stream Juggler platform are:

+- Strict exactly-once processing on arbitrary processing graph
+- Ability to build sophisticated processing graphs
+- Ready-to-use components which can be reused in different pipelines
+- Ability to decompose the task on small processing pieces and develop, upgrade and maintain them separately
+- Ready-to-use system (not constructor).
+- Integrated REST and UI for DevOps
+- Integrated performance metrics
+- Able to scale horizontally to thousands of nodes
+- Relies on open source technologies

 To read more about the platform visit the pages below: